 New Jersey Cohabitation Investigations And Hiring A Qualified Private Investigator

-In my experience as a New Jersey Private Investigator I have investigated multiple marital related issues including Cohabitation, Alimony Elimination and Modification as well as Child Custody matters which are somewhat closely related.
+In my experience as a New Jersey Private Investigator I have investigated multiple marital-related issues including Cohabitation, Alimony Elimination, and Modification as well as Child Custody matters which are somewhat closely related.
 In 2014, the Alimony and Cohabitation Laws of New Jersey were significantly changed by the New Jersey State Legislature and ultimately signed into law by the governor.
 As always, the cohabitation law which evened things up a little for the payor of alimony still provided for the modification or suspension of alimony if it is found the payee of alimony was cohabiting with another.
-In September of 2014 Eric S. Solotoff and Eric A. Epstein of Fox Rothschild a Top New Jersey Family Law Firm Co-Authored a Very Informative Article Succinctly Breaking Dow The New Alimony Reform Law, for your convenience I have provided a link to the article http://www.foxrothschild.com/publications/new-jersey-enacts-alimony-reform-bill/
+In September of 2014, Eric S. Solotoff and Eric A. Epstein of Fox Rothschild a Top New Jersey Family Law Firm Co-Authored a Very Informative Article Succinctly Breaking Dow The New Alimony Reform Law, for your convenience I have provided a link to the article https://www.foxrothschild.com/publications/new-jersey-enacts-alimony-reform-bill/

 Under the revised 2014 statute, the court may suspend or terminate alimony if a payee cohabitates with another person.
 Pursuant to the revised law, cohabitation involves a mutually supportive, intimate personal relationship in which a couple has undertaken duties and privileges that are commonly associated with marriage or civil union but does not necessarily maintain a single common household.